craftcms/docs/docs/5.x/system/elements.md

 ### Structures

-[Entries](../reference/element-types/entries.md) (using the _Structure_ section type) and [Categories](../reference/element-types/categories.md) support a hierarchical view mode on their indexes.
-Elements in structures track their relative position among siblings, and can be easily relocated by dragging-and-dropping <Icon kind="move" /> their row in an index.
+[Entries](../reference/element-types/entries.md) in _Structure_ sections and [Categories](../reference/element-types/categories.md) support a hierarchical view mode on their indexes.
+Elements in structures track their relative position among siblings, and can be easily relocated by dragging-and-dropping <Icon kind="move" /> their row in an [element index](#indexes).
 Reordering is still possible, even when the structure is limited to a single level.

 ::: tip
-Use the **View** menu to switch back into structure mode on an index.
+Use the **View** controls to switch back into structure mode on an index if you had previously sorted it by another attribute.
 :::

 ### Actions

 Each element type supports its own set of _actions_ that can be performed on one or more elements, from an index.
 These actions are either visible directly in the index toolbar (like _Status_), or collected under the <Icon kind="settings" /> icon in the footer (like _Delete_).
 Actions may be hidden or disabled when they don’t apply to the selection or [source](#sources).

 ### In-line Editing